 In 2.5 we have also changed the paths for Foxx applications.
 Please also make sure that you have a backup of all Foxx apps in your javascript.app-path and javascript.dev-app-path.
 It is sufficient to have the source files for Foxx somewhere else so you can reinstall them on error.
-To check that everything has worked during upgrade you could use the web-interface Applications tab or unix> foxx-manager list for all your databases.
+To check that everything has worked during up grade you could use the web-interface Applications tab or for all your databases.
 The listed apps should be identical before and after the upgrade.